CLOSURE AND TRANSITION

 Pay attention to all deadlines both at the colleges and at the guidance office.
 See more details below.

-Return your signed transcript release form and $5 fee to Mrs. Benatti.
+Submit your signed Guidance Information Release Form to the guidance department.
 We are unable to send out your transcripts without this.

 Review your transcript and if there are errors, see your counselor.